Shepherd University Reaches Milestone

 Recreation and Leisure Studies Program Mission

-The Recreation Baccalaureate Degree in the HPERS department at Shepherd University focuses on the management of Recreation and Leisure Services.
+The Recreation Baccalaureate Degree in the School of Recreation, Sport and Exercise Sciences at Shepherd University focuses on the management of Recreation and Sport Services.
 The curriculum consists of core courses that prepare students for a variety of careers in the recreation/sport field.
-Within this program are seven (6) specializations: Sport and Event Management; Public Recreation and Park Administration; Sport Marketing; Therapeutic Recreation; Sport Communications; and Athletic Coaching and Officiating.
+Within this program are seven (6) specializations: Sport and Event Management; Public Recreation and Park Administration; Sport Marketing; Therapeutic Recreation; Sport Communications; and Interscholastic Athletic Administration & Coaching.
 Accreditation is sought for the professional program only.

-- Students shall demonstrate entry-level knowledge of the histories, philosophies, and various professions associated with Recreation and Leisure.
+- Students shall demonstrate entry-level knowledge of the histories, philosophies, and various professions associated with Recreation and Sport.
 (Related to COAPRT Standard 7.01).

-- Students will demonstrate an understanding of current issues and trends in the Recreation and Leisure Services discipline (7.01).
+- Students will demonstrate an understanding of current issues and trends in the Recreation and Sport Services discipline (7.01).

 - Students will demonstrate an understanding of the concepts of inclusion and diversity in the recreation, leisure, and sport industry (7.02).